amirongit/notecode/algebra.md

 #### Steps
 1. the equation is transformed to the standard form
 2. then, components are plugged in the quadratic formula: `(-b (+ & -) radical(b^2 - 4ac)) / 2a`
-    - if the radicand is less than 0, there isn't a real solution
+    - if the radicand is less than 0, there is not a real solution
     - if the radicand is equal to 0, there is one solution
     - if the radicand is greater than 0, there are two solutions